DA Course Homework

 Green stain is usually associated with:

-Radiation Safety (WIOA & MyCAA)
+Radiation Safety - X-Ray (WIOA & MyCAA)

 Chemical that works on the crystal to produce the image on the film.